 2020 was a year like no other.

-Like many others, we’re looking forward to leaving this year behind and having a fresh start in 2021.
+Like many others, we’re looking forward to leaving this year behind and having a year.
 And there is no better time than the New Year to start making changes in your life and create new financial habits.

 If you want to change your financial picture, you need to begin by setting realistic financial goals.
 Whether you’re hoping to increase your retirement savings, set enough money aside for a down payment on a house, or grow your annual income, there's no better time to start than in a new year.